GoogleCloudPlatform/community/tutorials/develop-serverless-app-with-vision-api/README.md

 You have now successfully deployed a serverless application that uses the Vision API and Knowledge Graph API to detect dogs in uploaded images.

+## Extending the application

+This application focuses on dogs and dog breeds, but could be extended for other objects and label group classifications.

+For instance, try editing the service to detect difference types of food in an uploaded image.

+To find other potential categories, use the [`gcloud ml`](#0_gcloud) CLI on a few test images, then use the [kgsearch API](#4_kgsearch_client_api) to inspect common mids.

 ## <a name="9-cleanup"></a> Clean up